goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 - Ensuring rigorous quality assurance processes.
 - Collaboratively evaluating the didactic quality of tasks and the entire platform.

 Our aim for the platform is to match the quality and style of Duolingo.
-See [tcs.uni-frankfurt.de/algo-learn](https://tcs.uni-frankfurt.de/algo-learn/) for an early prototype.
+Check out an [early prototype](https://tcs.uni-frankfurt.de/algo-learn/) and its [source code](https://github.com/goethe-tcs/algo-learn).

 **We Offer.**